Tadpoles for sale:

 What do tadpoles eat?
-They eat mostly algae and soft bodies plants like Mermaid plant, Cabomba, and Anacharis.
-Mermaid is by far their favorite.
-12 tadpoles can eat 20 bunches in about 10-20 days!
-Hopefully there is some algae in the pond to satisfy their craving but these plants are great as well.
+They eat algae and soft bodied, submerged plants like Hornwort and Vallisneria.
+Hornwort is by far their favorite.
+12 tadpoles can eat 20 bunches in about 12 - 20 days!
+Hopefully, there will be some algae in the pond to satisfy their appetite-- but these plants are a great supplement to their diet!
+Some larger tadpoles like green frog tadpoles and bull frog tadpoles also eat mosquito larvae in calm water, though mosquito larvae are not common in planted ponds or bodies of water.

 Tadpoles add character and ambiance to a water garden setting.
 Listening to the frogs singing in the springtime is joyful!
-Bullfrog Tadpoles are harmless and feed on mosquito larvae and algae in the pond.
+Green Frog Tadpoles are harmless and feed on mosquito larvae and algae in the pond.
 They also feed on any insect eggs before the eggs hatch.
 Eventually, these tadpoles change into small frogs and begin eating insects around the pond.
 Unlike toads, frogs must stay near a water source.
 It is fun to see frogs sunning themselves while sitting on rocks around the pond or on lily pads on lazy, sunny afternoons.
 These are large tadpoles.

 Please note the cost with a minimum quantity!